 inxi :: a full featured system information script

-- inxi github sources – post issues, clone, or just look at the inxi source code.
+- Github sources – post issues, clone, or just look at the inxi source code.
 Includes other branches etc. Note that the master branch is the main branch (what was trunk in svn).
 Other branches may have things of interest as well, like data, tarballs, etc.

-- inxi man page – html version of man page
+- Man page – html version of man page

-- inxi options – supported options you can use with inxi
+- Program options – supported options you can use with inxi

-- inxi tech info – technical inxi matters – dependencies (required programs) and recommends (recommended but not required programs to run inxi); programming conventions; script configuration; specific components; irc client information.
+- Tech info – technical inxi matters – dependencies (required programs) and recommends (recommended but not required programs to run inxi); programming conventions; core philosophy, specific components; irc client information.

 See inxi options here for list of options.
 Always check inxi -h to get the full list of the latest options (the wiki page may become outdated).

 For us to help you the best, please make sure to include all relevant system data and output when you post bug reports. inxi includes built in data collection tools you can run that create either log files or more full system data.
-See inxi -h, the -@ series of options for more information.
+See inxi -h debugger options for more information.
 Usually the more of your system data we can get, the more easily we can fix the failed case, which is our goal.

-Post any related issues or developer type questions in the script developer forums.
+- Developer Forums: Post any related issues or developer type questions in the developer forums or the inxi dev thread.

 inxi is a full rewrite of locsmif's infobash script. h2 is the primary author, with a few contributions from trash80, damentz (of Liquorix fame), and various other contributors.

-The original infobash scripting methods were not debuggable, readable, or maintainable, so we forked the script.
+The original infobash scripting methods were not debuggable, readable, or maintainable, so we forked it.